 Your kid may just be a little more eager and inclined than before to try to create a budget for the first time.
 And if you’ve gotten this far, go ahead and crack a sly smile for guiding them through the process.

 How to Create a Budget with Your Kids

 To get started with creating a budget with your kid, present to them a sample budget plan so that they know what to expect.

-This free budget worksheet sample below is an excellent start for you and your kid!
+This Kids’ Money Budget Worksheet below is an excellent start for you and your kid!
 Use this to refer to and get a basic idea of how a budget plan looks and should work.
 It’ll be simple enough to break down to them and even simpler to fill out.
 The worksheet is available as a PDF (for printing).